The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 \subsubsection{Experimental setup for the study of particle capture in gas flows}

-To study the physical mechanisms responsible for particle capture, the charged particles have to be drifted by the gas flow across the trap.
+To study the physical mechanisms responsible for particle capture, the charged particles are required to drift as an outcome of the gas flow across the trap.
 An image of the experimental setup is presented in Fig.~\ref{ExSheme}.
-The setup consists of three separate modules located in a gas channel: $1$ represents the corona discharge module used to charge microparticles, $2$ is the trap module, and $3$ stands for the air-exhauster module.
+The setup consists of three separate modules located in a gas channel: $1$ represents the corona discharge module used to charge microparticles, $2$ is the trap module and $3$ stands for the air-exhauster module.

-The corona discharge module consists of one row of discharge electrodes, and two rows of grounded electrodes located above and below the discharge electrodes, at a distance of 12 mm apart.
-The discharge electrodes are made of wires with a diameter of $70 \ \mu$m, arranged at a distance of 1 cm apart with respect to each other.
+The corona discharge module consists of one row of discharge electrodes along with two rows of grounded electrodes, located above and below the discharge electrodes, at a distance of 12 mm apart.
+The discharge electrodes consist of wires with a diameter of $70 \ \mu$m, arranged at a distance of 1 cm apart with respect to each other.
 A d.c. voltage $U_c$ with a peak value up to $15$ kV is applied to the discharge electrodes.
 The grounded electrodes are made of metal rods with $d = 3$ mm diameter.
 This particular design generates an ion breeze (wind) in two opposite directions, thus compensating its influence on the column of air within the channel.

-Diagnostics and observation of microparticles is achieved using a laser light sheet with a 1 cm spot.
-The sheet height allows microparticle observation both within the trap volume and outside of it.
+Diagnostics and observation of microparticles is achieved using a laser light sheet that exhibits a 1 cm spot.
+The sheet height allows microparticle observation both in the trap and outside of it.
 The laser light sheet parameters are: wavelength $532$ nm and power up to $230$ mW.
-Microparticles are recorded using a HiSpec 1 Fastec Imaging camera (with a characteristic resolution of $1280 \times 1024$ pixels), located along the laser light sheet (Fig.~\ref{ExSheme}).
+The microparticles are recorded using a HiSpec 1 Fastec Imaging camera located along the laser light sheet (Fig.~\ref{ExSheme}).

 The air-exhaust module is located at the end of the gas channel.
-The exhaust fan blows out (generates) a gas flow with velocities that reach up to $v_f = 50 \pm 11$ cm/s.
-Polydisperse aluminium oxide Al$_2$O$_3$ powder was used in the experiments \cite{Lapi15c}.
+The exhaust fan blows out (generates) a gas flow, with velocities that reach up to $v_f = 50 \pm 11$ cm/s.
+Polydisperse aluminium oxide Al$_2$O$_3$ powder is used in the experiments \cite{Lapi15c}.
 The microparticle density is $\rho_p = 3.99$ g/cm$^3$ for a typical size ranging between $4 \div 80 \ \mu$m.